darthcloud/BlueRetroWiki/BlueRetro-Internal-Install-Specification.md

 ### Option 3: Add switch inside port
 Mainly for system with big plastic connector: N64

 Drill small hole in each connector outer edge receptacle and attach a SPST switch to it in a way that the controller plug close it once fully inserted.
-Connect one of the switch connect to GND and the other to the corresponding detection pin.
+Connect one of the switch pin to GND and the other to the corresponding detection pin.
 Each pin need a 10K pull-up resistor as well.

 ### Option 4: Use a current mirror
 The current mirror circuit allow to detect connected wired controller by measuring current draw from the port.